"Alphabet"? "Syllabary"? How to categorise sign language writing systems? A Proposal.

 This matters for - reading, writing and typing.

-The red line shows an overall direction.
-Notice how the further down the list we go - the less regular it becomes, until each character is registered individually.
+The blue line shows an overall direction of reading or writing.
+Notice how the further down the list we go - the less regular it becomes, until each grapheme is registered individually in a completely unique way.

-Linear languages are easiest to type - be that on typewriter or on modern devices.
-Non-linear on the other hand are difficult to type, as each character must be given its own unique entry.
-In older technology, this meant that each of the thousands of characters of Chinese had to be an individual block for printing.
+Linear scripts are easiest to type - be that on typewriter or on modern devices.
+Non-Linear on the other hand are difficult to type, as each grapheme/character must be given its own unique entry.
+In older technology, this meant that each of the thousands of characters of Chinese had to be an individual physical block for printing - but with modern technology, Chinese still has individual unicode entries for each individual character.

-Block and modified systems have ways of making them typeable, either by adding the modified characters as separate characters or by displaying the diacritical / blocked characters separately in the correct positions relative to one another.
-Both of these are more software dependant than linear languages - but require less initial set-up than non-linear systems.
+Block and Diacritical systems have ways of making them typeable, either (1) by adding the diacritics / block-placed glyphs as separate glyphs or (2) by displaying the whole graphemes separately in the correct positions relative to one another.
+Both of these are more software dependant than Linear systems - but require less initial set-up than Non-Linear systems.

-However non-linearity provides a lot of freedom and flexibility.
+However Non-Linear systems provides a lot of freedom and flexibility.
 This allows for logographic scripts far better than most other options.
 These two factors will become important later.

 Examples of each in sign languages;

-Block/Modified: While examples in this middle ground are lacking - the most famous example is probably Stokoe Notation System.
-It regularly uses sub-script and super-script characters, as well as sometimes stacked characters.
-Attempts to linearise it often produce a very different looking script.
+Block/Diacritical: While examples in this middle ground are lacking - the most famous example is probably Stokoe Notation System.
+It regularly uses sub-script and super-script glyphs, as well as sometimes glyphs placed above or below others.
+Whether this makes it a Block or Diacritical script is open to debate.
+Attempts to linearise it often produces a very different looking script.

-Non-Linear: (Sutton) Signwriting and ASLwrite.
-Signwriting has more internal rules about how glyphs are arranged than ASLwrite, which aims to be a far more "natural" / "go with the flow" system - but both are key examples of systems which produce individual signs as whole units with the characters provided.
+Non-Linear: (Sutton) SignWriting and ASLwrite.
+SignWriting has a number of internal rules about how glyphs are arranged - but programs for compositing them allow freeform placement in a 2D area.
+ASLwrite aims to be a "natural" / "go with the flow" system - allowing the writer to make many on-the-fly decisions about internal character placement.
+Both are key examples of systems which use multiple glyphs in complicated arrangements to produce individual signs as individual graphemes - thus making them Non-Linear.

 I would argue the reason for the relative popularity of Non-Linear systems in sign languages is that the flexibility allows for;

-- More intuitive words, where a the word as written actually looks like the sign as signed.
+2. More intuitive graphemes, where a the word as written actually looks like the sign as signed.

 Zrajm uses the term "projectional" for these systems;